qiyangduan/standard-models-1/telco/churn_prediction.md

 You can predict your data by two different ways.
 One is through the console in a batch style, as the following::
     # stanmo predict churn1 --input=~/anaconda2/envs/conda1/lib/python2.7/site-packages/stanmo/data/churn_apply.csv --output=/tmp/churn_apply_result1.csv
     # cat /tmp/churn_apply_result1.csv

+In the 3rd column of tmp/churn_apply_result1.csv, you will find the predicted churn result.
+Now you can send this list to the

 Another way of running prediction is to start a http server and run the prediction through the REST API::
     # stanmo runserver churn1 --port=5011 &